WriteToThem (home)

 The fields available are:

-Philip John has made a WordPress plugin for WriteToThem, that lets you easily add a WriteToThem form to your WordPress site as a standard WordPress widget.
+It lets you add a WriteToThem form to your WordPress site as a standard WordPress widget - so it’s just drag-and-drop to install.

-There is also a much older WordPress plugin, written by Richard Pope, that needs you to alter your PHP template.
+There is also a much older WordPress plugin, written by Richard Pope.
+To use that, you will need to alter your PHP template.